VISAS. RULES. WIFI CAPACITY. Coffee, cafes, open-mindedness.

 Looking for the kinds of places where you can go in the world and just hang out, write, or work, from the comfort of your desk-that-goes-where-you-do?

-DESIGN KOMPANY is offering a short course that’s completely online from 7 May called ‘The Cojournal Project: A Nomadic Existence.’
+DESIGN KOMPANY is offering a short course that’s completely online from [update] 7 October called ‘The Cojournal Project: A Nomadic Existence.’
 In this, we will be communicating once a week with you about the kinds of topics that are popping up as people who are moving away from traditional 9-5 lifestyles and finding themselves in cafes all over Southeast Asia, where we are, are starting to talk about the way of life that, for a lot of us, is weird and curious but also… freeing.

 This programme is hosted by DK’s own Dipika Kohli, who was a staff editor at daily in Seattle and a bi-weekly in southwest Ireland (2002-2005) before turning to interactive magazines and spacemaking for conversations that get us out of boxes.
 In 2014, she won a Ted Howard Scripps fellowship for environmental journalism, flying to Colorado to get to know more about the field of writing for the sake of not just infotainment but actually depth and substance.
 She got talking with fellow editors around the United States then, and afterwards through continued correspondence, about how to make better space for conversations that actually move.
 That, for example, develop, progress, and teach us something interesting.